jeremybytes/sdd-2022/01-learn-to-love-lambdas/README.md

 Abstract
 ----------
-Lambda expressions can be confusing the first time you walk up to them.
+Lambda expressions in C# can be confusing the first time you walk up to them.
 But once you get to know them, you’ll see that they are a great addition to your toolbox.
 Used properly, they can add elegance and simplicity to your code.
 And some .NET constructs (such as LINQ) lend themselves to lambda expressions.
+In addition, lambdas let us scope our variables more appropriately with captured variables.
 We’ll take a look at how lambda expressions work and see them in action.
+We’ll also see how LINQ can help us move from imperative programming to declarative programming (a gateway to functional-style programming).

 Projects
 ----------